SummaryRead the full fact sheet

-It can be helpful to attend breastfeeding classes while you are pregnant, ideally with your partner.
+It can be really helpful to find out about breastfeeding and attend breastfeeding classes while you are pregnant, ideally with your partner.
 These may cover breastfeeding techniques, myths and feelings about breastfeeding.
 These classes are great for building your confidence, setting your expectations, and providing you with an opportunity to discuss any breastfeeding questions you may have before your baby is born.

 Support from partners for breastfeeding mothers

 Partners can do a lot to help mothers feed and care for their baby.
 They can provide support and encouragement to assist them through the difficult patches.

 Partners can help by:

 - believing in their partner’s ability to breastfeed